jamierumbelow/jamieonsoftware.com/_posts/2019-12-14-some-thoughts-on-the-election.md

 Here are a few thoughts, mostly unstructured, and in no particular order, on the general election:

 - Why is everybody so surprised that so many working-class Northern seats went Tory?
-The moment Labour prevaricated over their Brexit position was the moment they lost them.
+The moment Labour prevaricated over their Brexit position was the moment they lost these seats.
+Delivering Brexit matters.

 - This is an empirical point I’ve not tested, but [it looks like](https://yougov.co.uk/topics/politics/articles-reports/2017/05/15/voting-intention-regional-breakdown-apr-24-may-5) May did the bulk of the work in 2017.
-Johnson’s – and Cummings’ – brilliance was to realise and leverage it.
+Johnson’s – and Cummings’ – brilliance was to leverage it.

-- It would only work if they managed to convince the right voters in the right places that Parliament – _this_ Parliament – was the block, and needed overhauling.
-While the rest of us were moaning about prorogation, and mocking Johnson for losing all those votes, he was quietly winning the election he hadn’t even called yet.
+- It would only work if they managed to convince the right voters in the right places that Parliament – _this_ Parliament – was the block, and needed replacing.
+While the rest of us were moaning about prorogation, and mocking Johnson for losing all those votes, he was quietly winning the election – and he hadn’t even called it yet.

 - The Momentum brigade are just as bad after the election as they were before it.
-I saw more on my feed from Corbynites trashing the Liberal Democrats than I saw criticising the Conservatives, or even making a positive argument for Labour.
+I saw more on my feed from Corbynites trashing the Liberal Democrats than I saw from them criticising the Conservatives.
+Or even making a positive argument for Labour.

 - Relatedly, ‘the media has a right-wing bias’ and ‘FPTP disadvantages us’ are terrible excuses for losing an election.
 Tough.
-Of course the media have a right-wing bias (though I see the symmetric allegations of left-wing bias on Brexit Twitter when I venture out of my own half of the bubble).
+Of course the media have a right-wing bias.
 Of course FPTP is a preposterous system that offers the Conservatives an entrenched advantage.
 We’ve known this for years.
 The Left needs to learn to work within these constraints rather than decry them.
 And, this election, Labour _singularly_ failed to do so.
 This is on you.

+- (By the way, Labour, you had a chance to get rid of FPTP.)

 - I’ll leave my thoughts on antisemitism in the Labour Party for another day.
 But they got everything they deserved, and their loss is something to celebrate.